-The books chart Clara’s journey from a naïve university student to one of the greatest spies of our time; That is to say, she existed within the world of espionage, but whether she is ever really part of it, is a different matter… and who she really ends up being only becomes apparent at the very end of the whole series.
+The books chart Clara’s journey from a naïve university student to one of the greatest spies of our time.
+That is to say, she existed within the world of espionage, but whether she is ever really part of it, is a different matter… and who she ends up being only becomes apparent at the very end of the whole series.
 It is her grand daughter who finally pieces it all together.

 It all starts (or ends?) with a letter and a diary from Clara to her grand daughter, Lizzie.